What we do with the information you provide

 b.
 Sharing your information so that we can investigate your complaint

 If we investigate your complaint, we will contact the Service Secretariat where you initially complained to request information relevant to the investigation.
-We will therefore need to share your name and the details of your complaint and ask your Service for more information (including relevant papers and computer records).
+We will, therefore, need to share your name and the details of your complaint, including your application form, and ask your Service for more information (including relevant papers and computer records).
 If we do this, we will let you know.
 We will not share any of your personal information unless they already know about it.

 c.
 Sharing your information if we do not investigate your complaint